MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/hub-spoke.md

 All traffic passing in or out of the workload spoke networks is routed through the hub network where it can be routed, inspected, or otherwise managed by centrally managed IT rules or processes.

-This model addresses the following considerations:
+This model aims to address each of the following concerns:

-- **Cost savings and management efficiency.** Centralizing services that can be shared by multiple workloads, such as network virtual appliances (NVAs) and DNS servers, in a single location allows IT to minimize redundant resources and management effort across multiple workloads.
+- **Cost savings and management efficiency**.
+Centralizing services that can be shared by multiple workloads, such as network virtual appliances (NVAs) and DNS servers, in a single location allows IT to minimize redundant resources and management effort across multiple workloads.
-- Overcoming subscriptions limits.
+- **Overcoming subscriptions limits**.
 Large cloud-based workloads may require the use of more resources than are allowed within a single Azure subscription (see [subscription limits](/azure/azure-subscription-service-limits)).
 Peering workload virtual networks from different subscriptions to a central hub can overcome these limits.
-- **Separation of concerns.** The ability to deploy individual workloads between central IT teams and workloads teams.
+- **Separation of concerns**.
+The ability to deploy individual workloads between central IT teams and workloads teams.

 The following diagram shows an example hub and spoke architecture including centrally managed hybrid connectivity.